 What are the signs and symptoms?

-Symptoms can vary from person to person and they are dependant on which part of your body is affected.
+Symptoms can vary from person to person, and they are dependent on which part of your body is affected.
 Some common symptoms include:

 - Cramps in your lower legs.